semantic-release/npm/README.md

 }
 ```

-When publishing from a sub-directory with the `pkgRoot` option, the `package.json` and `npm-shrinkwrap.json` updated with the new version can be moved to another directory with a `postpublish` [npm script](https://docs.npmjs.com/misc/scripts).
+When publishing from a sub-directory with the `pkgRoot` option, the `package.json` and `npm-shrinkwrap.json` updated with the new version can be moved to another directory with a `postversion`.
 For example with the [@semantic-release/git](https://github.com/semantic-release/git) plugin:

 ```json
 {